daemonp/forklift/README.md

 The middleware supports the following configuration options:

--   `v1Backend`: The default backend URL
+-   `defaultBackend`: The default backend URL to use when no rule matches
--   `v2Backend`: The new version backend URL
 -   `rules`: An array of routing rules
     -   `path`: The exact request path to match
     -   `pathPrefix`: A prefix to match for the request path